-[(J)] [(H)] The Committee shall annually [recommend the Office of Internal Audit and Inspector General budget to the Mayor and Council through the normal city budget process for city departments in an amount sufficient for both offices to fulfill their respective function, which proposal may include] [review salaries for the City Auditor and the Inspector General.
-If after such review the Committee determines that] a salary adjustment [for the City Auditor or the Inspector General.] [is warranted, the Committee shall notify the Department of Finance and Administrative Services and the Human Resources Department of any salary adjustment, which will be subject to budget sufficiency and city personnel rules and regulations.]
+(J) The Committee shall annually review salaries for the City Auditor and the Inspector General.
+If after such review the Committee determines that a salary adjustment is warranted, the Committee shall notify the Department of Finance and Administrative Services and the Human Resources Department of any salary adjustment, which will be subject to budget sufficiency and City personnel rules and regulations.

-[(K)] [(H)] The Committee may provide the City Auditor and the Inspector General with guidance, priorities and potential areas for investigations and audits.
+(K) The Committee may provide the City Auditor and the Inspector General with guidance, priorities and potential areas for investigations and audits.
 The Committee may also lend advice to the City Auditor and the Inspector General regarding technical issues that may arise.